Creating a Job DescriptionAug 11, 2021

 Once downloaded, you will need to add your logo to the top header and your business name to the bottom footer of the template, where indicated.
-This will personalise the job description to your business.
+This will personalise the job description for your business.

 Save this version as your Business Job Description template for future use when employing staff so all job descriptions you create are consistent.

 Over the course of the next few days/week, write down on paper or type into a document on your computer every task you do.
-Your partner should do the same.
+Your partner/staff should do the same.
 Focus on recording the majority of tasks you do over this time to get an accurate picture.
 No task is too small to record.

 Once you have your agreed list of tasks, it’s time to prepare them for your job descriptions.
 Review your tasks grouping similar ones together.
-Create a number of ‘section headers’ that represent the similar tasks then write/type your tasks under their relevant section headers.
+Create a number of ‘section headers’ that represent similar tasks then write/type your tasks under their relevant section headers.
 Sections could be marketing, administration, sales, accounts, service delivery etc.